Pepi100/Auction-Platform/README.md

 - [ ] Users can bid on an auction;

+- [ ] The highest bidder should recieve the prize after the auction ends.

 - [ ] Each user can see what the highest bid is on any auction;

-- [ ] Once a new highest bid is placed, the previous highest bidded should recieve a notification of the event;
+- [ ] Once a new highest bid is placed, the previous highest bidded should recieve a notification of the event.
+His bid should also be returned;

-- [ ] Auctions must have a time limit up to which bidding is possible;
+- [x] Auctions must have a time limit up to which bidding is possible;

-- [ ] With every new bid the time limit on an auction should increase, if it was below a certain time;
+- [x] With every new bid the time limit on an auction should increase, if it was below a certain time;

-- [ ] Users that start an auction must not be able to place bid on that auction.
+- [x] Users that start an auction must not be able to place bid on that auction.

 ### Bibliography: